Disabled after being in the armed forces

 - Caring for someone – here we explain some of the different levels of state support if you are caring for someone.
 In this section, we also help foster carers and shared lives carers who may provide care to disabled people on a formal basis, understand how tax and NIC works for them.

 - Trusts for disabled people – guidance is given on these special trusts and who can take advantage of them.
 We also give an update on some anticipated changes.

 - VAT reliefs for disabled and older people – we look at ways that the costs of services and goods, such as mobility aids, can sometimes be lower for disabled people.

 - Apprenticeships – the number of disabled people in apprenticeships is rising fast – here we look at apprenticeships in more detail.

-You will find more information on state benefits in the ‘Tax credits and benefits’ section of this website.
+You will find more information on state benefits in the tax credits and benefits section.